KasperSK/docker-itifn/workshops/workshop 03/README.md

 ### Tayga

-Before starting the TAYGA daemon, the routing setup on your NAT64gw will need to be changed to send IPv4 and IPv6 packets to TAYGA.
+Before starting the TAYGA daemon, the routing setup on your NAT64 gateway will need to be changed to send IPv4 and IPv6 packets to TAYGA.

 Make a configuration file ```/usr/local/etc/tayga.conf``` with the following content: